 “Ok, that’s enough!”
 The man shouted.

 She braced Shelby’s arm over her shoulder and they both rose to their feet.
-Their lost friend still swaying in the wind above them.
+Their lost friend still swaying in the wind.

-The House of the Pact seemed more menacing than when they had left.
-It had an aura that made it stand out from the rest of town.
+The House of the Pact seemed more menacing than ever.
+It wore an aura that made it stand out from the rest of town.
 As if the sun only shone on it, or perhaps the other way around.
-As if shrouded in an invincible darkness.
+As if shrouded in perpetual darkness.
 As if housing a terrible secret.

-The leather-hat man met up with another mercenary; He looked stern and was dressed in all black: black boots, black army pants, black shirt, and a bulletproof vest on top of it.
-His name was Barrett: The Baron’s personal muscle.
+The leather-hat man met up with another mercenary; He looked stern and was dressed in all black.
+His name was Alan Barrett: The Baron’s personal muscle.
 Strawberries had seen him around a few times, always frightening the townsfolk.
-She detested the way the Baron’s men would use their own reputation to have their way.
-‘On the house’, they would say.
+She detested the way the Baron’s goons would use their own reputation to have their way.
+‘On the house’, people would reply.
 ‘The Baron’s own don’t have to pay’, they would laugh in fear.
 A bunch of rotten hoodlums his men were, no better than any other gang of outlaws.

-Barrett nodded to the leather-hat man and relieved him of his duties.
-He had a vicious grin on his face and told them he would be taking care of them tonight.
+Alan Barrett nodded to the leather-hat man and relieved him of his duties.
+He smiled viciously and said he would be taking care of them tonight.

 “The Top-hat man has plans for you guys.”

-Shelby gave him no reply, not to explain that an infernal general might be planning an attack on the Ghedes, not even to tell him where the train was.
+Shelby gave no response.
+Not to explain that an infernal general might be planning an attack on the Ghedes, not even to tell him where the train was.
 He just nodded politely.